tylerearl09/AlgoGauge/README.md

 Once the user selects these options, they have the ability to select the number of items using either the slider or the text box.
 The text box has a limit of unsigned int as a max, while the slider has different maxes based on the algorithm.

-The user is then redirected to a results page the contains the information passed from the two tests as well as a winner based on the Wall Time.
+The user is then redirected to a results page that contains the information passed from the two tests as well as a winner based on the Wall Time.

 There is also a history page that shows all the tests that have been run with the ability to click on any given test and see a results page with that specific test.